What are Dilutive Securities?

 source: Colgate 10K Filing

 #2 – Convertible Bonds

 Convertible bonds are debt instrumentsDebt InstrumentsDebt instruments provide finance for the company's growth, investments, and future planning and agree to repay the same within the stipulated time.
 Long-term instruments include debentures, bonds, GDRs from foreign investors.
 Short-term instruments include working capital loans, short-term loans..
 By owning convertible bonds, the owners can convert them into common stock.

 #3 – Convertible preferred stocks:

-This has been a guide to what is Dilutive Securities.
-Here we discuss the types of dilutive securities including convertible bonds, convertible preferred stocks, Options & Warrants with examples.
-You may also have a look the following recommended articles in accounting –
+This article has been a guide to what is Dilutive Securities.
+Here we discuss the types of dilutive securities, including convertible bonds, convertible preferred stocks, Options and Warrants with examples.
+You may also have a look at the following recommended articles in accounting –